Wuxia and Jianghu — Fairy Tale of the Adult World

 Legend of the Great Tang Dynasty Hero or Da Tang You Xia Zhuan, written by Liang Yusheng, is about stories of heroes during the tragic An-Shi Rebellion (755 — 763).

-They saved friends from enemies, volunteered to assist great general Zhang Xun (708 — 757) in the epic Battle of Suiyang, and sacrificed heroically protecting their country and people.
+They saved friends from enemies, volunteered to assist great general Zhang Xun (708 — 757) in the epic Battle of Suiyang, and sacrificed heroically to protect their country and people.

 Demi-Gods and Semi-Devils or Tian Long Ba Bu

-Demi-Gods and Semi-Devils or Tian Long Ba Bu, written by Jin Yong, is a masterpiece about the struggle against destiny, and pursuit and discussion of humanity.
+Demi-Gods and Semi-Devils or Tian Long Ba Bu, written by Jin Yong (one of the most established modern Wuxia writers), is a masterpiece about the struggle against destiny, and the pursuit and discussion of humanity.

 They tried their best to fight against and conquer their inner struggles, whether to serve the kingdom he loves or genetically belongs to, to pursue dreams or to take responsibility, to stick to rules, or to love.